whale176/one_order/README.md

 ## How to deliver code
 * 1st: fork this project first, and do the questions below and commit
-* 2nd: mailing out the url of forking project
+* 2nd: email the interviewer the URL of forked repository once the code is committed

-## Please run commands as below before starting
+## Please run the following commands before starting
 * rake db:create
 * rake db:seed

-## Important Note:
+## Requirements:
-    1. Please do it in a single database query and use Rails relations as much as possible.
+    1. Please do it in a single database query, and use Active Record query interface as much as possible.
     2. Returned format: json
-    3. Please avoid to use raw sql to select
+    3. Please avoid using raw sql to select

-## Current Meal Food data matches:
+## Current Meal Food data:

 |Meal          |Foods                                |
 |--------------|-------------------------------------|